You could easily count Global Test Market as among the top 3 online survey sites in the market, at least that’s how many

 There is one thing that the company does that kind of compensates the above uncertainties, i.e. they never seem to run out of surveys.
-You can count on receiving invitations to surveys on daily basis.
+You can count on receiving invitations to surveys on a daily basis.

 On good days, there could be as many as 5 invitations coming your way in one single day.

 Naturally, qualification would stand in the way despite the many survey invitations that they send out.

 But let’s look at it through the theory of probability: with more surveys made available, the better chance you would have to qualify for at least a sub-set of these available surveys, thus helping you to take up more work, and subsequently speed up your cash out process on your account or avail your gift cards.

 Global Test Market imposes some conditions for its pool of survey takers, and one prominent one is that for individual to create an account and become a member, she or he have to be of age 14 years minimum.

 If you are a young reader, you will not like it.
 But this same restriction is applied across many survey sites.

 So just learn to deal with it!

-Global Test Market has successfully established international footprint, with coverage that includes USA, Australia, Canada, Germany, India, Israel, Pakistan, Philippines, Russia, South Africa, United Arab Emirates, United Kingdom and many more.
+Global Test Market has successfully established an international footprint, with coverage that includes the USA, Australia, Canada, Germany, India, Israel, Pakistan, Philippines, Russia, South Africa, United Arab Emirates, United Kingdom and many more.

 All in more, they are in slightly more than 60 markets.
 This link will take you to a listing of countries where its panels are available and accessible.